icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 }
 ```

-For example, when the compress interceptor compresses the payload of an outgoing request, it sets the request field
+For example, when the compressor interceptor compresses the payload of an outgoing request, it sets the request field
 [CompressionFormat][compression-format].
-This tells the compress middleware on the other side of the connection "this
+This tells the compressor middleware on the other side of the connection "this
-payload is compressed with brotli"; the compress middleware can then decompress this (incoming) request payload.
+payload is compressed with brotli"; the compressor middleware can then decompress this (incoming) request payload.

 ## Request payload and payload continuation